TheGameCreators/GameGuruMAX/README.md

 6. The BUILD folder might look like: "C:\DEV\BUILDS\GameGuru Wicked MAX Build Area\" (see below for understanding GG_MAX_BUILD_PATH).
 Click OK and OK.
 7. Now to go the CODE tab above, then click the green CODE button and copy the HTTPS Repository URL into your clipboard (https://github.com/TheGameCreators/GameGuruMAX.git)
 9. Use GitHub Desktop to CLONE a new repository, and provide the URL you previously copied
-10. Ensure folder you specify is called GAMEGURUMAXREPO, located in a folder called DEV (i.e. D:|DEV\GAMEGURUMAXREPO)
+10. Ensure folder you specify is called GAMEGURUMAXREPO, located in the DEV folder (i.e. D:\DEV\GAMEGURUMAXREPO).
-11. Ensure both GAMEGURUMAXREPO and WICKEDREPO folders are next to each other in the DEV folder and they are populated with files
+11. Ensure the folder GAMEGURUMAXREPO does not exist before you start the clone.
-12. Download the "GameGuruMAX-MissingLIBs.zip" zip and extract to copy in missing LIB files to make compiling quicker
+12. When cloning complete, check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"
-13. When cloning complete, check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"
+13. Download the "GameGuruMAX-MissingLIBs.zip" zip (see below) and extract to copy in missing LIB files to 'GAMEGURUMAXREPO\GameGuru Core'
 14. For the above, the "GameGuru Core" folder should overwrite the one found at: "\DEV\GAMEGURUMAXREPO\GameGuru Core"
 15. Now open the project "GameGuruWickedMAX.sln" using VS2022
 16. Set the Solution Configuration from "Debug" to "Release"